 Does MetLife Cover Orthodontics?

 Yes, but it depends on your plan.
 MetLife’s basic PPO plans don’t often include coverage for orthodontics, but their more comprehensive, expensive PPO plans sometimes do.
 However, the orthodontic benefits often come with a lifetime spending limit of around $1,000 – $3,000.
 So, for example, if you got Invisalign and it cost $4,500, you’d still have some out-of-pocket expenses.
 Some MetLife TakeAlong plans might cover orthodontics, but it’s often restricted to dependents under age 19.

 When a plan includes orthodontic benefits, it typically means braces, Invisalign, or other comparable, in-office treatments like ClearCorrect.

-This seems to indicate that certain MetLife plans might cover byte treatment, but you’ll need to check on your specific plan to find out.
-Just reach out to byte and their insurance team will check on your coverage for you, then let you know what you’re eligible for.
-Certain customers have reported receiving coverage for their aligners, while others say that their claim was denied.
+This seems to indicate that certain MetLife plans might cover Byte treatment, but you’ll need to check on your specific plan to find out.
+Byte’s insurance team will check on your coverage for you, then let you know what you’re eligible for.
+Head over to Byte’s insurance page to get the ball rolling on this process.

 They’ll do more than help you.
 They’ll take care of everything.
 At the outset, they’ll do a preliminary check to determine whether you might have coverage.
 Then, after you proceed with treatment, they’ll complete and submit your claim paperwork.
 And if your claim is denied, they’ll find out why and look for ways to correct it, whether that means contacting the provider directly or filing an appeal.